HERE'S WHAT HAPPENED

 Don't dismiss the rest of this post if you already have this skill.

 The one special skill that you should learn this year is a foreign language.
-This is the one skill that I saw casting directors consistently list when asked which special skills they love to see.
-Don't forget to include sign language in this category, which was used in multiple hit films this year.
+This is the acting special skill that casting directors consistently listed in interviews when asked which acting special skills they love to see.
+Don't forget to include sign language in this category, which has been used in multiple hit films.

 Do you already know a foreign language?
 Comment to let me know what languages you speak.
 Why not learn another one, especially one that's similar?